Liam-Malone/Liam-Malone/README.md

 I'm a Comp Sci (also Linguistics and Spanish) student who plays around with many languages (programming and spoken)

-Currently I'm diving deeper and deeper into Zig (using it for game development) and having a lot of fun
+Currently I'm diving into Zig and having a lot of fun

-(_I was all-in on Rust for a while, but the language is quite hard and I need a bit of a break - I *will* return to it though_)
-> (_I have Luca Palmieri's [`Zero to Production in Rust`](https://www.zero2prod.com) sitting on my desk_)

 <br>

 ### Programming Languages:

-- Rust (My most-used by far)
+- Rust
-- Zig (Been making some small games)
+- Zig
-- Java (College, kept off of github)
+- Java
-- C++ (College and other, kept off of github)
+- C++
-- C (Mostly maintaining my DWM fork)
+- C
-- Python (Self-taught, and the only one I've committed to any production system, mostly not on github)
-- Lua (Mostly scripts for the ComputerCraft mod for Minecraft... kept those on Pastebin)
+- Python
+- Lua

 ### Spoken Languages: